When planning to retire, it is important to understand how any lump sum payments you receive from your employer might be taxed.

 If you are part of an employee share scheme there are ‘good leaver’ conditions that could apply in your situation.

-Alternatively, if you are selling a business that you own, you will want to know whether or not the retirement capital gains tax concession applies to you.
+Alternatively, if you are selling a business, you will want to know whether the retirement capital gains tax concession applies to you.

 Read more: How much you can save on electricity